descope/descope-js/packages/web-js-sdk/README.md

   /* Pass `sessionTokenViaCookie: true` to store the session token in a cookie when using `persistTokens`.
 By default, the sdk will set the session token in the browser storage.
   Notes:
     - This option is relevant only when `persistTokens` is true.
-    - Because the cookie is set as a `Secure` cookie.
+    - The session token cookie is set as a [`Secure`](https://datatracker.ietf.org/doc/html/rfc6265#section-5.2.5) cookie.
 It will be sent only over HTTPS connections.
-Some browsers (e.g. Safari) may not store `Secure` cookie if the hosted page is running on an HTTP protocol. */
-  */
+In addition, some browsers (e.g. Safari) may not store `Secure` cookie if the hosted page is running on an HTTP protocol. */ */
   sessionTokenViaCookie: false,
   /* Automatically schedule a call refresh session call after a successful authentication */